ledgetech/lua-resty-qless/README.md

 ===============

 **lua-resty-qless** is a binding to [qless-core](https://github.com/seomoz/qless-core) from [Moz](https://github.com/seomoz) - a powerful Redis based job queueing system inspired by
-[resque](https://github.com/defunkt/resque#readme), but built as a collection of Lua scripts for Redis.
+[resque](https://github.com/defunkt/resque#readme), but instead implemented as a collection of Lua scripts for Redis.

-This binding provides a full implementation of **qless** via Lua script running in [OpenResty](http://openresty.org/) / [lua-nginx-module](https://github.com/openresty/lua-nginx-module), including workers which can be started during the `init_worker_by_lua` phase.
+This binding provides a full implementation of **Qless** via Lua script running in [OpenResty](http://openresty.org/) / [lua-nginx-module](https://github.com/openresty/lua-nginx-module), including workers which can be started during the `init_worker_by_lua` phase.

-Essentially, with this module and a modern Redis instance, you can turn your OpenResty server into a quite sophisticated job queing system, which is also compatible with the reference Ruby implementation, [qless](https://github.com/seomoz/qless).
+Essentially, with this module and a modern Redis instance, you can turn your OpenResty server into a quite sophisticated yet lightweight job queuing system, which is also compatible with the reference Ruby implementation, [Qless](https://github.com/seomoz/qless).

-*Note: This module is not designed to work in a pure Lua environment, though it should be straight forward enough to adapt.*
+*Note: This module is not designed to work in a pure Lua environment.*

 Status
 ======